Course Coordinator:Renee Morrison (rmorrison@usc.edu.au) School:School of Education and Tertiary Access

 teaching sessions and campuses where this course is usually offered.

 This course focuses on the dynamic nature of curriculum, pedagogy and assessment for learning principles in the context of secondary schooling.
-The theory and practice of assessment is interrogated through research projects, including how to design intellectually challenging, authentic, credible, safe and engaging processes of assessment of, for and as learning for students.
-You will then apply specialised knowledge and skills to design, create and justify assessment artefacts, teaching and learning activities, formative and summative assessment and assessment criteria.
+The theory and practice of assessment is interrogated through projects, including how to design intellectually challenging, authentic, credible, safe and engaging processes of assessment of, for and as learning for students.
+You will then apply specialised knowledge and skills to design, create and justify assessment artefacts including assessment criteria and participate in processes of assessment moderation.

 Activity | Hours | Beginning Week | Frequency |